What is a Flap Disc?

 For a more in-depth look at Flap Discs themselves you can find our full flap disc guide on our blog.

 What is a Flap Disc Used For?

 If you’re new to angle grinders it is good to know that these are an extremely popular abrasive tool for the angle grinder.
 Flap discs are favored among operators due the fact that flap discs are lighter in weight, easier to control, and they feature cooler cutting which is visible in its reduced gouging and burning.
-They are used for surface blending, smoothing, edge, and contour work.
+They are used for surface blending, removing paint from metal, smoothing, edge, and contour work.

 What is a T27 Flap Disc?

 T27 is the flat flap disc of the two different types of discs.

 They work best from a 0-15° angle and are the best suited for smooth finishing.
 The flat-angled flap discs are primarily used on flatter surfaces.
 They are extremely popular and lauded the best choice for smoothing and blending.

 For a more complete finish, we also offer polishing flap discs made of Australian wool felt flaps arranged in the same style as our abrasive flap discs.